Skip to main content

 To follow along, you'll need an API key from the OpenAI website.
 Also, be sure to visit our cloud landing page for $100 free credits that you can use to spin up a new cluster if you don’t have one already.

 We'll also need to prepare the data for this example.
-You can obtain the book titles from here.
+You can obtain the book titles from this kaggle page.
 Let's create a function that loads book titles from our CSV.

 import csv